chrrrisw/kmel_db/kmel_db_format.md

                                           ^58 Start of unknown 1
                                                     ^5c Start of TCON index

-The int at offset 0x60 is the offset to the genre (TCON) table.
+The int at offset 0x60 is the offset to the genre (TCON) name table.<br>
+The int at offset 0x64 is the offset to the genre (TCON) title table.<br>
+The int at offset 0x68 is the offset to an unknown table.<br>
 The int at offset 0x6c is the offset to the performer (TPE1) index.

     1.xxd:0000060:    1702 0000 2902 0000 2b02 0000 2d02 0000  ....)...+...-...
     2.xxd:0000060:    fa02 0000 0c03 0000 1003 0000 1403 0000  ................